 Are there exceptions to the funds availability (hold) schedule?

 Yes.
-The regulation provides six exceptions that allow banks to exceed the maximum hold periods in the availability schedules.
-The exceptions are considered safeguards against the risk associated with each.
+Regulation CC provides six exceptions that allow banks to extend deposit hold periods.
+The exceptions are considered safeguards against risk.
 These are the exceptions:

 - Deposits made by check to accounts that have been repeatedly overdrawn in the last six months.

 - An extension of up to five business days for most checks